JPA Primary Key

 }

-JPA 2 provides a generic method for getting the object ID (primary key) of a specified managed entity object.
+JPA provides a generic method for getting the object ID (primary key) of a managed entity.
 For example:

-Object projectId = util.getIdentifiergetIdentifier(entity)PersistenceUnitUtil's methodReturn the id of the entity.See JavaDoc Reference Page...(project);
+Object projectId = util.getIdentifierjakarta.persistence.PersistenceUnitUtil.getIdentifier(Object)Return the id of the entity.(project);

-Entity objects are physically stored in the database ordered by their primary key.
-Sometimes it is useful to choose a primary key that helps clustering entity objects in the database in an efficient way.
-This is especially useful when using queries that return large result sets.
+Entities are physically stored in the database ordered by their primary key.
+Sometimes, it is useful to choose a primary key that helps cluster entities efficiently in the database.
+This technique is especially useful for queries that return large result sets.

-As an example, consider a real time system that detects events from various sensors and stores the details in a database.
-Each event is represented by an Event entity object that holds time, sensor ID and additional details.
-Suppose that queries that retrieve all the events of a specified sensor in a specified period are common and return thousands of Event objects.
-In that case, the following primary key can significantly improve query run performance:
+For example, consider a real-time system that detects events from various sensors and stores the details in a database.
+Each event is represented by an Event entity that holds the time, sensor ID, and other details.
+Suppose that queries to retrieve all events from a specific sensor in a specific period are common and return thousands of Event objects.
+In that case, the following primary key can significantly improve query performance:

 @Entity

-javax.persistence.EntityJPA annotationSpecifies that the class is an entity.See JavaDoc Reference Page...public class Event {
+jakarta.persistence.EntityDeclares that the annotated class is an entity.public class Event {

 :